Home » Healthy Nutrition » Healthy Diets

 Food or Supplements?

 A common question is whether Omega 3 supplements are as good as eating the actual foods.
-Of course, are better, because apart from Omega 3s, they contain other useful nutrients like minerals, vitamins, and proteins.
+Of course, foods are better, because apart from Omega 3s, they contain other useful nutrients like minerals, vitamins, and proteins.
 However, if you really can’t stomach any of the foods with Omega 3s, you should consider taking supplements, starting with 500 mg per day.
 If you have already suffered a heart attack, higher doses of Omega 3 supplements may be recommended (around 1000 mg).
 This is something you should always discuss with your doctor first to see if Omega 3 supplements are right for your and in what dosage.

 For more information, go to: